hisubram/mobilefoundation/about_push_notifications.md

         c.
 Provide a unique name.

         d.
-For **Validation Credentials**, select the validation credential created in the preceding step - step 2 from the drop down menu, set Identification Credentials to **none**.
+For **Validation Credentials**, select the validation credential that is created in the preceding step - step 2 from the drop down menu, set Identification Credentials to **none**.

         e.
 Click **Apply**.